November 29, 2022

 In 1926, at a trade show in Leipzig, he unveiled his core ideas to the public for the first time.
 The product he showcased, the patented Federdreh mechanism with its rotating central column and adjustable backrest is now rightly regarded as the progenitor of all modern office seating.

 Of course, this wasn’t the end of the story.
 Three of his four sons went on to play an instrumental role in the creation of the modern office furniture industry and its focus on ergonomic seating.
 This was also a move that was to reshape thinking across every continent.
 Albert Stoll III took control of the Swiss arm of the business, which was to become Giroflex based in Koblenz.

 Meanwhile Christof and Martin Stoll took joint responsibility for the Waldshut based business, until it was split up in 1958.
 Christof took over the reins at the existing site, developing the newly formed Sedus brand.
 Sedus is still going strong in its original location.
 Meanwhile Giroflex, is now a brand reinvigorated following its acquisition by European giant Flokk in 2017.

-A seminar and exhibition at the recent Clerkenwell Open explored the 150 year history of Giroflex as one of the most iconic and ground-breaking office furniture firms in the world.
+A seminar and exhibition at last year’s Clerkenwell Open explored the 150 year history of Giroflex as one of the most iconic and ground-breaking office furniture firms in the world.
 Its designs are now distinctly modern, but the values they espouse are consistent.
 This is perhaps unsurprising given that while the materials and processes we use to create seating move on, the bodies and needs of the humans that sit on them are unchanged.